How to become an international house sitter in 2021

 Don't get disheartened.
 There are always home owners who are willing to give new house sitters the opportunity to experience a different location.

-We always explain by email, that once booked we never back out of a house sit (except in exceptional circumstances).
+This is especially important if flying a long distance to get to house sitting assignments.
+We always explain that once booked we never back out of a house sit (except in exceptional circumstances).
 One of us would always stay even in the event of a family emergency.

-We also send copies of our flight tickets, which serves two purposes:
+Once booked, we also send copies of our flight tickets, which serves two purposes:

 Include this information in your profile and reinforce it in your personal application letter.